Ahmadjlallad/city-explorer-api/README.md

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

+Api for the city explorer application. continents multiply APIs for movies, weather, and more.

 ## Getting Started

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->